 RCTC has required syllabus items that must be on all syllabi.
-Required items are required (though teachers can rearrange the content per their personal preference), and teachers can add additional class information as they see fit.
+Required items must go on the CE course syllabus (though teachers can rearrange the content per their personal preference), and teachers can add additional class information as they see fit.
 During our NACEP accreditation review period, reviewers will look at the liaison's syllabus alongside the syllabus of the CE teacher.

-CE teachers are required to hand out a syllabus the first week of each semester to students and it should include the current year/term/semester.
-Syllabi should be reviewed by liaisons before classes begin.
-All syllabi are to be submitted to the RCTC Administrative Assistant to the CTE Dean no later than the end of the first week of class.
+CE teachers must hand out a syllabus the first week of each semester to students and it should include the current year/term/semester.
+Liaisons should review syllabi before classes begin.
+CE teachers then submit syllabi to the RCTC Administrative Assistant to the CTE Dean no later than the end of the first week of class.